michael-bailey/restaurant-orm/docs/html_semantic.md

 This tag is commonly used in conjuntion with sections to provide infomation that is indirectly linked to the current section.

-however it also appears to fit the pourpose of a side bar for other related content like page section links
+however it also appears to fit the pourpose of a side bar for other related content like page section links.